-In the 1980s, shooting and editing movies got only slightly more complicated with the introduction of VHS, VHS-C and Betamax.
-You could read a two page article and know the differences between competing video formats.
-When video went digital though, everything went out the window.
-Suddenly there was a bewildering array of video formats — .wmv, .asf, .rm, .mov, .mpeg — for compressing files, and on top of that, many of these standards had their own substandards (MPEG-1, MPEG-2, etc.) How’s anyone supposed to keep it straight?
+A few decades back, when Videomaker was just starting out, shooting and editing got a little complicated with the introduction of VHS, VHS-C and Betamax.
+If you read a two page article, you would discover the differences.
+When the digital age dawned, everything went out the window.
+Suddenly there was a bewildering array of video formats — .wmv, .asf, .rm, .mov, .mpeg.
+On top of that, many of these standards had their own substandards (MPEG-1, MPEG-2, etc.) How’s anyone supposed to keep it straight?

-Possibly one of the most confusing things about digital video formats is the idea that there’s a “container” and “codec."
-You might think it's enough to make you yearn for the days when you could just put a tape in the camera and start recording, but you'd be wrong.
-The plethora of video formats mean that whatever type of video production you’re doing, there’s a good way to make it happen.
-Twenty years ago everybody was watching movies the same way — either on a screen via a projector, or on a television set.
+Possibly one of the most confusing things about video formats is the idea that there’s a “container” and “codec“.
+It’s enough to make you yearn for the days when you just put a tape in the camera and pressed record.
+The plethora of video formats means that, whatever type of video production you’re doing, there’s a good way to make it happen.
+Twenty years ago, everybody was watching movies the same way — either on a screen via a projector, or on a television set.
 Today many, many more options exist and people are taking advantage of them all.
-From high-end HD video with surround sound shown in a top of the line home theater to video streaming from a cellphone, video is everywhere and having a grasp of the various formats will ensure that your video gets where it needs to in the best way.
+From high-end 4K home theaters, to video streaming from a cellphone, video is everywhere.
+By understanding the various formats, you can ensure that your video is viewed in the right way with the best quality.

-Trying to figure out exactly what containers and codecs are can be a little bewildering because it’s a very technical subject.
-You can think of containers as a type of publication — a hardback book, a glossy magazine, a newspaper, a pamphlet, a gum wrapper — all of which can contain words and other things like photographs, or cartoons, and yet each one works in a different way.
+Figuring out exactly what containers and codecs are can be a little bewildering, because it’s a very technical subject.
+Think of containers as a type of publication.
+It might be a hardback book, a glossy magazine, a newspaper, a pamphlet or a gum wrapper.
+These all contain words, and potentially photographs, or images.
+Yet they each work in a different way.

-A lot of the work in deciding how to compress video files can be done by your video editing software.
-Most consumer editing software today will have presets for various methods of distribution the software's video compressor will use — such as DVD, tablet or phone video — your DVD/Blu-Ray burning software already knows which format to use in order to make a DVD that will play on home theaters.
+You can rely on your editing applcation for lot of the work in deciding how to compress video files.
+Most consumer editing software today will have presets for various methods of distribution — such as email, YouTube or video display.

-We'll take a look at some containers and then at some codecs.
+Let’s define a few specific video formats and the different containers.
 A video’s file extension usually refers to the container.
 A few containers have codecs that they almost always use and other containers are often used with many different codecs.

 Audio Video Interleave (.avi)

-Developed by Microsoft and released with Windows 3.1 way back when false teeth were still made out of wood, AVI files were once a workhorse of digital video.
-If I say “AVI is dead” the comments section will clog with people still using it, so I’ll say that it’s popularity has waned, but there is still lots of legacy AVI to be found all over the web.
+Microsoft developed and released this with Windows 3.1 way back.
+AVI files were once a workhorse of digital video.
+If I say “AVI is dead” the comments section will clog with people still using it.
+I’ll say that it’s popularity has waned, but you will find lots of legacy AVI files all over the web.
 Short answer, don’t output video to it, but keep a player handy.

 Advanced Systems Format (.asf)

-ASF is a proprietary Microsoft container that usually houses files compressed with Microsoft’s WMV codec — to make things confusing, the files are usually designated .wmv and not .asf.
-The ASF container has the advantage over many other formats that it is able to include Digital Rights Management (DRM), a form of copy protection.
-It was designed for streaming video from media servers or over the Internet.
+ASF is another proprietary Microsoft container.
+It usually houses files compressed with Microsoft’s WMV codec.
+To make things confusing, the files are usually designated .wmv and not .asf.
+The ASF container has the advantage over other formats in that it’s able to include Digital Rights Management.
+(DRM – a form of copy protection) Microsoft designed this format for streaming video from media servers or over the Internet.
 Short answer, again, don’t output video to it, but keep a player handy.

 QuickTime (.mov or .qt)

-QuickTime was developed by Apple and supports a wide variety of codecs.
+Apple developed QuickTime and it supports a wide variety of codecs.
 It’s a proprietary format though and Apple decides what it supports.
-Quicktime, like Microsoft’s version, .avi, looked like it was going to fade into the sunset but just as it was about to die, Apple released the Mavrick update and quietly replaced anything inside a .mov container with h.264.
+Like Microsoft’s version, .avi, Quicktime looked like it was going to fade into the sunset.
+It looked like it was about to as it die when Apple released the Maverick update.
+Quietly the update replaced anything inside a .mov container with h.264.
 In fact, both Nikon and Canon DSLR’s output h.264 video wrapped in a .mov container.
 Short answer: Sure, why not.
 Most people will be able to read .mov files for a while now.

 Advanced Video Coding, High Definition (AVCHD)

-AVCHD is a very popular container for data compressed with h.264 — it comes to us through a collaboration between Sony and Panasonic as a format for digital camcorders.
-It’s a file based format, meaning that it’s meant to be stored and played back on disks or other storage devices such as compact flash drives or SD cards.
-It supports both standard definition and a variety of high definition variants from 720 to 1080p in a variety of frame rates including 60 frames per second, 24p native as well as 3D modes.
+AVCHD is a very popular container for data compressed with h.264.
+It comes to us through a collaboration between Sony and Panasonic as a format for digital camcorders.
+It’s a file based video format.
+That means it’s meant to be stored and played back on storage devices like flash drives or SD cards.
+This format supports both standard definition and a variety of high definition variants.

-It's an extraordinarily robust container format that includes not just things like subtitles, but menu navigation and slideshows with audio.
+This format is an extraordinarily robust container.
+It includes, not just things like subtitles, but menu navigation and slideshows with audio.
 Short answer: Yes.

 Windows Media Video (.wmv)